mariadb-corporation/MaxScale/Documentation/Release-Notes/MaxScale-2.2.3-Release-Notes.md

 displayed in the newly added column.
 If no GTID is available, an empty value is returned.

+### MaxAdmin input from scripts

+The failure to set terminal attributes for MaxScale is no longer considered an error as scripts most often do not have an actual terminal that control the process.
+This means that passwords and other commands can be passed to MaxAdmin without a controlling terminal.

 ## Dropped Features

 ## New Features